Disclosure: This article may contain affiliate links. Click here for more info.

 The In/Out Home screen has four options: Line Call: Get automatic line calls (optional video recording); Rec only: Record your play (no line calls); Videos: Playback previously recorded sessions; and Settings: Adjust device settings.

 I decided to keep things simple to begin with and try out the video function.
 One press of a button is all it takes.
 You can save the video to the internal memory or slot a microSD card in.
 Once you are done just tap the off button on the screen and the recorded video will appear in the In/Out menu.
 You can then scroll through all your saved videos and watch them back.
 However, despite being high res, the In/Out screen is a bit too small to see much detail.

 Back home I slotted the microSD card into my computer and uploaded the recording.
-The video is split into two parts – the top part shows one side of the court, the bottom part the other.
+The video is in high res and its split into two parts – the top part shows one side of the court, the bottom part the other.
 This means you get a recording for both players and both sides of the court simultaneously.
 The quality of the recording is top-notch and it makes it easy to spot the nuances of your form.
-All in all a very useful function which I can see myself using both in match-play and practice sessions.
+All in all an extremely useful function which I can see myself using both in match-play and practice sessions.
 So far so good.

 Right now the stats overlay does not work, but in the coming months your ball speed, spin, location and more will be superimposed on top of the recording.
 During match play, the gadget will also provide efficient replay – meaning it skips the changeover and towel timeoffs.
 How cool is that!

 Then it was time to test out the line calling system.
 That was, after all, the big selling point and In/Out’s claim to fame.

 The gadget can work on any court – hard court, carpet, clay, grass – as long as there are a few white lines and the lighting conditions are ok.